About the Founder and Publisher

 Aly Mennuti

 Broken Fortune—An entertaining and witty family drama about the power struggle for a family fortune that ensues following the death of its matriarch, who was the only glue that held the rickety structure of the squabbling siblings and their father together.
 At the matriarch's dying request, the family reunites in St. John's where hidden secrets and quiet betrayals begin to ripple and crash like the ocean surrounding the sinking family.
+Charitable Donations will be made to Change the Ref.

 The Cheesemaker's Daughter